kelvinlegolas3/deviance-raft/README.md

 ```
 git pull
 ```
-4. Copy the whole **Deviance** folder and paste it in your **Raft World directory** -**Sample Raft Directory**: _ _"%UserProfile%\AppData\LocalLow\Redbeet Interactive\Raft\User\User_76561198047186297\World"_ _ or simply launch the game and click "Load World" and then click "Open World Folder Path"
+4. Know your RAFT World directory by simply launching the game and click "Load World" and then click "Open World Folder Path".
+5. Copy the whole **Deviance** repository folder and paste it in your **RAFT World directory**
-5. Launch the game and you should be able to see the **Deviance** world in the World list with the ***date time that mirrors closely to the commit date time in GitHub***.
+6. Launch the game and you should be able to see the **Deviance** world in the World list with the ***date time that mirrors closely to the commit date time in GitHub***.
-6. From this point, you're now hosting the latest changes of the **Deviance** world.
-Any save game that you make will create another save folder in your Raft Deviance World directory.
+7. From this point, you're now hosting the latest changes of the **Deviance** world.
+Any save game that you make will create another save folder in your RAFT Deviance World directory.
-7. If you're about to logout, **don't forget to save**.
-Go to your Raft World directory and copy all of the files to the repository.
+8. If you're about to logout, **don't forget to save**.
+Go to your RAFT World directory and copy all of the files to the repository.
-8. Commit your changes by doing this command:
+9. Commit your changes by doing this command:
 ```
-git commit -am "I deleted the whole Raft guys"
+git commit -am "I deleted the whole base guys"
 ```

 ## Branches
-**master** - we can directly push our changes of the Deviance Raft.
+**master** - we can directly push our changes of the Deviance World.
 You may branch out if you want to start a world on your own.

 **Recommended commit messages**:
-    _ _"Sail moved to middle"_ _
+- _ _Sail moved to middle_ _
-    _ _"Snatched all the planks in Storage room"_ _
+- _ _Snatched all the planks in Storage room_ _
-    _ _"Parked the Raft in an Island"_ _
+- _ _Parked the Raft in an Island_ _

 ## Reminders
 Make sure that you're always pulling the changes (git pull) on this repository before hosting and making any necessary changes.